paolo-rossi/delphi-jose-jwt/README.md

 Please keep in mind that the client doesn't have to generate or verify the token (using SHA or RSA) so on the client-side there's no need for the OpenSSL DLLs.

 #### OpenSSL download
-If you need the OpenSSL library on the server, you can download the package at the [fulgan website](https://indy.fulgan.com/SSL/) (keep in mind to always update to the latest version and to match you application's bitness)
+If you need the OpenSSL library on the server, you can download the package directly to the [Indy's GitHub project page] (https://github.com/IndySockets/OpenSSL-Binaries) (keep in mind to always update to the latest version and to match you application's bitness)

 ## :question: What is JOSE